 Our metabolism was designed around long periods of fasting between meals and when we follow this simple practice we feel much better, have fewer aches and pains, think more clearly, and sleep better.

 Focus on eating real food grown in the earth in as natural a form as you can find it.
 Prepare it fresh yourself and enjoy.
 If it is advertised on TV, the radio or billboards avoid it.
-Nothing good is ever presented to you from the sources of that you can be certain.
+Almost nothing good is ever presented to you from those sources.
 Attend you local farmers markets.
 Buy fresh from the farm if possible.
 Organic vegetables are much better tasting and more nutritious but are a lot more expensive.
 You can find good fresh food at the local supermarket that tastes great and is affordable.

 These are simple ideas that work for many people.
 Following them will help you prevent many chronic diseases that can be prevented and many of them can.
 Osteoporosis may not be among them but do not let that stop you from doing the right thing.
 I provide more on diet, exercise for adults and topics on optimal health and wellness on the www.DrGCWoodson.com website, which I invite you to visit.